 Automatically Update Plugins with a Site Management Tool

-A site management tool is a resource that automatically handles tasks for you such as backing up your website, performing security scans, or updating WordPress (including your WordPress themes and plugins).
+A site management tool is a resource that automatically handles tasks for you, such as backing up your website, performing security scans, or updating WordPress (including your WordPress themes and plugins).

-Here are some common site management tools that will automatically update your plugins so you can avoid continuously checking for updates or receiving update notifications.
+Here are some common site management tools that automatically update your plugins so you can avoid continuously checking for updates or receiving update notifications.

 WPMU Dev